Commonwealth Scholarships for masters and PhD study for developing Commonwealth country citizens

 Abdul-Jalilu Ateku from Ghana, PhD International Relations and Regional Network Coordinator.
 Prior to starting his PhD, Abdul-Jalilu was a tutor in political science at the University of Ghana.

 I'm extremely proud to have been selected as a Regional Network Coordinator, and hope that our activities will benefit the scholars and fellows of the Midlands.
-It’s really important to have a close network of contacts both professionally and socially, and the Commonwealth Scholarship Commonwealth facilitate this extremely well."
+It’s really important to have a close network of professional and social contacts, and the Commonwealth Scholarship Commonwealth facilitate this extremely well."

 The University of Nottingham is a world-class university with a global reputation for academic excellence, ground-breaking research and employability: